fodisi/hackapay/README.md

 - Node v10.16.0
 - Web3.js v1.0.0-beta.37

-  _You should not have problems if running on ubuntu 16.04 or Node 8.\*_
+  _PS: You should have no problems running on ubuntu 16.04 or Node 8.\*_

 #### 1 - Requirements: